AAbhijithA/VoIP-TMS-Application/README.md

 ```
 > pip install (library mentioned)
 ```
-Make sure to make a telegram account before continuing to use the application and set up your Telegram API from the link below:
+Make sure to make a telegram account before continuing to use the application and set up your Telegram API from the link below and replace all the api key and hash variables with the one assigned to you after creating your own telegram api:

 [Telegram API Site](https://core.telegram.org/)